Spins of prime ideals and the negative Pell equation $x^2 - 2py^2 = -1$: Preliminaries

 \subsection{A fundamental domain for the action of $\OO_M^{\times}$}

-In the definition of $a_{\nn}$ in \eqref{defan}, we had to choose a generator for the ideal $\nn$.
-As we will see in the proofs of Propositions \ref{typeIprop} and \ref{typeIIprop}, when summing over multiple ideals $\nn$, it will be useful to work with a compatible set of generators.
+In the definition of $s_{\aaa}$ in \eqref{defan}, we chose a generator $\alpha$ for the ideal $\aaa$.
+As we will see in the proofs of Propositions \ref{typeIprop} and \ref{typeIIprop}, when summing over multiple ideals $\aaa$, it will be useful to work with a compatible set of generators.
 Here we present a suitable set of such generators, given by a standard fundamental domain for the action of $\OO_M^{\times}$ on $\OO_M$.
-We recall the following result from \cite[Chapter 6, p.\ 158-181]{Marcus}.

 Recall that $\OO_M^{\times} = \left\langle \zeta_8\right\rangle\times V$, where $V$ is free of rank $3$.
 The group $V$ acts on $\OO_M$ by multiplication, i.e., there is an action